metalgold/pairing-timer/README.md

 # 3ptimer
 Productivity, Pairing, Pause Timer

+# Why another app?
+Currently I use "Minutes" for pairing and "Healthier" for pausing.
+However I saw the two timers diverge, so I wanted the functionality in one app.

 Early Alpha Versaion ;)

-How to start the app:
+# How to start the app:

 ```
 java -jar ppptimer-1.0-SNAPSHOT.jar 600 300 4